 - Production (specifically your instruments and sounds)

-However, your lyrics don’t necessarily have to involve a revelation or a plot change.
-You could keep it more subtle, by changing the rhyming scheme or the length of each lyric line.
-Each change will impact the listener in a different way, but each will still create contrast.
+Your lyrics don’t necessarily have to involve a revelation or a plot change, you could keep it more subtle.
+By changing the rhyming scheme or the length of each lyric line you’re creating a contrast with the verse and chorus.

-Lastly, how you choose your instruments and go about your sound design can drastically change the mood and create contrast instantly.
+Lastly, your instruments and sound design can drastically change the mood and create contrast instantly.
 This could be a completely different tone for your rhythm guitar, or the introduction of an edgy synth that the listener wasn’t expecting.

 Examples of bridges